wellingtonJuniorDev/copa-backend/README.md

-# Portal Esportes Backend
+# Copa - Backend

 This project was generated with Visual Studio Community 2019, aspnetcore version 3.1

 ## Environment settings

-In the appsettings file, at the root of the project, set the WebHost environment variable to the endpoint of the Web application, developed in Angular.
+In the appsettings file, at the root of the project, set the **WebHost** environment variable to the **endpoint of the Web application**, developed in Angular.
 It's required by CORS policy.

 ## Development server